adafruit/adafruit_flora_game_controller/README.md

 -------------------------------------

-To download, click the ZIP button on the Github page, rename the uncompressed folder adafruit_flora_game_controller.
+Please see the current repo at https://github.com/adafruit/Adafruit_Learning_System_Guides/tree/master/Flora_Game_Controller for the latest code.